top of page

 Hi, I’m Emily

-A Neurodivergent Writer, Artist and Coach
+A Neurodivergent Science Journalist, Artist and Educator

 Let's discover together what it means to live fully and joyfully, embracing the diversity of our minds.